Gianna Vallefuoco

 Artist, Entrepreneur, and Mindfulness Meditation Teacher

-As Co-Founder of Vallefuoco Contractors since 1999, Gianna has spent 25 years helping thousands of clients manifest their creative tile and marble projects in the Washington, DC area.
-Trained as an artist in figurative oil painting in Florence, Italy, she uses her art background and principles from her undergraduate degree in psychology to help clients make mindful construction design decisions, and to create Intentional Spaces in their homes.
+Gianna is best known for bringing mindfulness practices to the construction industry and to first responders.
+As an artist at heart and Co-Owner of Vallefuoco Contractors since 1999, she has spent over 25 years helping thousands of clients manifest their creative tile and marble projects in the Washington, DC area.
+Trained in figurative oil painting in Florence, Italy, she uses her art background and principles from her undergraduate degree in psychology to help clients make mindful construction design decisions and to create Intentional Spaces in their homes.
 Construction is not Gianna’s only gig.
-She is a certified Mindfulness Meditation Teacher with a passion for teaching fellow humans how to thrive, and the science behind thriving.
-She carries years of experience in compassionate leadership in the construction industry and through neuroscience and mindfulness-based coursework.
-Gianna works regularly with the construction industry and crisis intervention teams, focusing on de-escalation training, stress management, and self care.
-She specializes in empowering leadership teams to model mindfulness, and lead both effectively and compassionately.
+She is a certified Mindfulness Meditation Teacher and Speaker with a passion for teaching fellow humans how to thrive, while articulating the science of thriving.
+Gianna carries years of experience in compassionate leadership, working with executive teams in multiple industries, teaching how to model mindfulness, and lead both effectively and compassionately.
+She speaks regularly in crisis intervention programs, focusing on de-escalation training, stress management, self care, and creativity.
+She employs concepts from several mindfulness-based scientific frameworks to provide a comprehensive approach to her teaching and speaking engagements.

-Gianna’s client base spans populations across the globe, including law enforcement and first responders, psychologists, non-profits, public and private schools and universities, trade associations, private companies, and retreat centers.
-Her mindfulness and creativity sessions are known to bring her students to all kinds of tears; most often deeply cathartic ones, and sometimes those from belly-aching laughter.
-Her method for skillfully navigating common human struggles is based on areas of study she holds dear.
-She gently weaves art, entrepreneurship, eastern wisdom, and scientific concepts into her programs.
+Gianna’s client base now spans populations across the globe, including law enforcement and first responders, psychotherapists, non-profits, public and private schools and universities, trade associations, private companies of all sizes, and retreat centers.
+Her events are known to bring her students to all kinds of tears; most often deeply cathartic ones, and sometimes those from belly-aching laughter.
+Her method for bringing a lightheartedness to common human struggles is based on lessons from her own most imperfect moments.
+She gently weaves creativity, entrepreneurship, spirituality, and science into her events.
 Gianna’s own passion project is Disability Inclusion Guild®; a 501(c)3 dedicated to breaking social barriers for people with disabilities, which she founded after the birth of her nephew with special needs and unique wisdom.
-She believes a conscious intention and self-compassion are the key to living with purpose.
+She believes a conscious intention and self-compassion are the key to thriving.

 “To create anything, we must be intentional.
 Intention steers us from the heart & saves us from the ego.”